-Monofilament line has a large diameter to strength ratio, so if you’re looking for a super strong line for battling huge fish then this isn’t the choice for you.
+Monofilament line - sports a large diameter to strength ratio, so if you’re looking for a super strong line for battling huge carp then this isn’t the choice for you.
 However, if you have a lot of spools to fill and a limited budget with which to do it, monofilament is a great choice.
 The increased diameter also means that this line is more buoyant than other line types, making it an excellent choice for surface fishing.
-As this line is not as quick sinking as other line types, it might not be such a good choice for slack line angling.
-The memory in the line also means that it will not lend itself to slackline fishing, as it lacks the limpness required to cling to the water bed.
-On the plus side, it is a very grippy line, which means that you won’t experience slip on the reel spool.
-This makes it a great choice for backing under less grippy line types, as not only will it bulk out the spool (so you have less to fill) but it will also prevent your line from slipping on the reel.
-The grippiness of the line also makes it an excellent knotting line and it offers superior knot strength to most other line types.
-This is another factor which lends the line to beginners, who might not be so confident in their knot-tying ability.
+As this line is not as quick sinking as other line types, it might not be such a good choice for slackline angling.

 We offer a range of line types in a wealth of breaking strains and spool sizes.
 No matter what you’re looking for, you can guarantee you’ll find the perfect option on our site.

-If you want more information on fishing lines that would best suit your fishing choices then get in contact with our customer services team or look through our Angling Direct Blog which features a range of blogs on products, tips and guides with your fishing from best coarse fishing line reviews to tips of how to make your braided fishing line on bulk spools last.
+If you want more information on carp fishing lines that would best suit your fishing choices then get in contact with our customer services team or look through our Angling Direct Blog which features a Line beginners guide.
+You can also find video tutorials on our own Youtube Channel on ADTV.